 • Alberto VOCI

-• The new challenges presented by privacy, and personal data processing
+• New challenges in data privacy and personal data processing

-• A new vision of public administration and business in light of the new NRRP
+• A renewed vision of public administration and business in light of PNRR developments

-• Evaluation methods for people’s development – interpreting organizational goals for business organizations
+• Evaluation methods for personal development: interpreting organizational and business goals

 • Human Social Responsibility: the value of communication

-• Visual thinking: turn an idea into a project (in support of the preparation of the project work)
+• Visual thinking: transforming an idea into a project to support project work execution

 Single course